 Enabling the BOSH Resurrector

-VMware recommends activating the BOSH Resurrector when installing VMware SQL with MySQL for TAS.
-The BOSH Resurrector increases the availability of VMware SQL with MySQL for TAS by restarting and resuming MySQL service.
+VMware recommends activating the BOSH Resurrector when installing VMware Tanzu for MySQL.
+The BOSH Resurrector increases the availability of VMware Tanzu for MySQL by restarting and resuming MySQL service.

 The BOSH Resurrector does the following: